House Sitting has become a prominent feature on our nomadic itinerary.

 WHERE CAN I HOUSE SIT?

-Many services offer an international portfolio of assignments, meaning that it is likely you will be able to apply for an assignment in the country of your choice.
-Having said that we have found the most popular locations are the UK, France, Australia and New Zealand.
+Many house sitting platforms offer an international portfolio of assignments, meaning that it is likely you will be able to apply for an assignment in the country of your choice.
+Having said that we have found the most popular locations are the UK, France, Australia, and New Zealand.

 If you are considering applying for foreign assignments read our handy guide to house sitting abroad and ensure you are aware of the additional considerations involved.